MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Copy-MgSiteListContentTypeToDefaultContentLocation.md

 ## SYNOPSIS
 Copy a file to a default content location in a \[content type\]\[contentType\].
 The file can then be added as a default file or template via a POST operation.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Copy-MgBetaSiteListContentTypeToDefaultContentLocation](/powershell/module/Microsoft.Graph.Beta.Sites/Copy-MgBetaSiteListContentTypeToDefaultContentLocation?view=graph-powershell-beta)

 ## SYNTAX